Bring Change 2 Mind

 the watsons, advertising agency of record for Fountain House, which developed the multi-media creative campaign.

 This is the first time an effort of this magnitude has been initiated, nationwide, to combat the stigma related to mental illness.
 Ms. Close’s interest in the project stems from the battles with mental illness she has witnessed first-hand among members of her own family, as well as her involvement with Fountain House.
-The Balanced Mind Foundation received funding from a very generous anonymous donor to contribute to an anti-stigma campaign—we are pleased for the opportunity to join such a talented, committed and well respected group.
+The Balanced Mind Parent Network received funding from a very generous anonymous donor to contribute to an anti-stigma campaign—we are pleased for the opportunity to join such a talented, committed and well respected group.

 You can watch the public service announcement here and I encourage you to watch the interviews of the people who participated in the project; they are quite moving and inspirational.
 I also encourage you to send this link to your siblings, friends, better halves, cousins and "battle buddies".